Boon67/python_connect/readme.md

 ## Installation

-1.  **Clone or download the script** (e.g., save it as `connect_snowflake.py`).
+1.  **Clone or download the repository**.

 2.  **Install the required Python libraries**:
     Open your terminal or command prompt and run:
     ```bash
-    pip install snowflake-connector-python cryptography
+    pip install -r requirements.txt
     ```
-    * `snowflake-connector-python`: The official Snowflake connector.
-    * `cryptography`: Required for handling RSA private keys for key pair authentication.

 ## Configuration

 This script relies on environment variables for all connection parameters and credentials. **Do not hardcode credentials directly into the script.**